Darren-Murphy-mtn/MA_Newsletter/README.md

 ## Notes

-- The script uses a simple keyword-based ranking system for headlines
+- The script uses a keyword-based ranking system for headlines
 - Email formatting is responsive and mobile-friendly
 - The script includes error handling for API calls and web scraping
 - Subscribers are automatically added to the mailing list